mongodb/docs/source/includes/warning-bind-ip-security-considerations.rst

 .. warning::

-   Before you bind to other ip addresses, consider :ref:`enabling access control <checklist-auth>` and other security measures listed in :doc:`/administration/security-checklist` to prevent unauthorized access.
+   Before binding to a non-localhost (e.g. publicly accessible) IP address, ensure you have secured your cluster from unauthorized access.
+For a complete list of security recommendations, see :doc:`/administration/security-checklist`.
+At minimum, consider :ref:`enabling authentication <checklist-auth>` and :doc:`hardening network infrastructure </core/security-network>`.